dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 Basically, the two standards are just summaries of practices that a disjointed cloud of people across the internet had already been using.
 And out in the field people parse and generate all sorts of data.
 Some implementations choke if there are rows of different sizes, others just deal with it.
 Some implementations don't allow quoting.
 Some allow CSV files with semicolons instead of commas.
 I vaguely remember there are even programs that generate comma-separated values if it's set to English and semicolon-separated values if it's set to a language like German, which uses commas in place of decimal points (e.g. 3,141592653589793).

-Also, a lot of implementations also don't treat the two standards as separate and just treat TSV as ‘CSV with tabs instead of commas’, others might make a difference though – who knows…
+Also, a lot of implementations also don't treat the two standards as separate and just treat TSV as ‘CSV with tabs instead of commas’.
+Others might make a difference, though – who knows…

 Best practices for working with CSV/TSV files